AK-ALiEN/ComboBullet/README.md

 - ### Updated Credential Regex Validation:
   Enhanced regular expressions for more robust and secure validation of usernames and passwords.
 Prevents common formatting errors.

+- ### Update Notifier Integrated:
+  Automatically checks for new versions and notifies users when an update is available.

 - ### Built-in Update Checker:
   Stay up to date!
 The app now checks for updates on launch and notifies you when a new version is available.

+- ### Enhanced Debugging:
+  Improved error handling and logging to make it easier to trace and fix issues.

+- ### Full Debug Storage:
+  All debug logs are now saved locally to help analyze and improve app performance over time.

 ---